phetsims/phet-info/doc/coding-conventions.md

   expressions to search for these declarations as PhET uses them.
     * Regex for property assignment like `x.y = something`: `[\w]+\.[\w]+\s=`
     * Regex for function declarations: `[\w]+: function\(`

+- [ ] For private fields, a preceding underscore should generally *not* be used in the variable name.
+For example, for a private variable that represents the background, the name ```background``` is preferred over ```_background```.
+An exception is when trying to avoid a collision with and ES5 getter/setter.